philstutorials/philstutorials.github.io/CPSC359W.md

  > 00, 01, 10, 11.
  > Try it first using D flip-flops.
 Then try it again with JK flip-flops.

 [Link](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/simple_counter_split.circ "Logisim file.
-Save this to your computer.") to a modularly constructed circuit connected to my fancy terminal.
+Save this to your computer.") to a modularly constructed version of the circuit with D-type flip-flops.